TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/01_lesson/lesson.md

 1. Hand out syllabus and IDE Signup sheet
 2. Syllabus
-	1. Make sure to note the goals for the course: create a functioning Python program, learn basic data types, use a typed language
+	1. Make sure to note the major goals for the course: create a functioning Python program, learn basic data types, learn to use a text-based language
 	2. Present Demo or show program written in Python
 3. IDE/Python intro
 	1. Python